lizrice/katacoda-scenarios/kubernetes/step3.md

 `docker ps -f name=hello`{{execute}}

-You can compare the container ID to see that they are the same.
+You can compare the container ID of the hello container to see that it matches what you found through `kubectl describe`.

+As well as the hello container, you'll see a "pause" container.
+You can ignore this for the time being.

 ## Reading logs